There’s a personal matter I’ve been biting my tongue about.

 But, I also wonder what the letter “K” is going to stand for tomorrow!
 Whatever it ends up being, it will likely add yet another chapter in telling the stroy of my own explorations of the joy of kink.

-For instance, an essay on “inuction” could include, not only a discussion of the fetish, but also a discussion of the phenomena of Mazola® parties
+For instance, an essay on “inuction” could include, not only a discussion of the fetish1, but also a discussion of the phenomena of Mazola® parties2

 What?
 You haven’t heard of a Mazola® party before?
 Well, you’ll have to wait until at least next year to find out more, because this year “I” is for inspiration.